-- 37.2.1 An unsportsmanlike foul shall be charged against the offender. - 37.2.2 Free throw(s) shall be awarded to the player who was fouled, followed by: - A throw-in from the throw-in line in the team's frontcourt. - A jump ball in the centre circle at the start of the first quarter.
+- 37.2.1 An unsportsmanlike foul shall be charged against the offender. - 37.2.2 Free throw(s) shall be awarded to the player who was fouled, followed by: - A throw-in from the throw-in line in the team's frontcourt, opposite the scorer's table. - A jump ball in the centre circle at the start of the first quarter.